-The table above shows the general information obtained from the focus group interviews with A, B and C. Most learners in groups highlighted that codeswitching helps them to understand better the French content.
-They further highlighted that they benefit from an it enhances their interaction in class amongst themselves as learners and with a teacher.
+Table 3.1 shows the general information obtained from the focus group interviews with A, B, and C. Most learners in groups highlighted that codeswitching helps them better understand the French content.
+They further highlighted that it enhances their interaction in class amongst themselves as learners and with a teacher.
 As a result, their academic performance ameliorates.